MarttiWu/exhaustive-search-one-max/README.md

 # Usage

+Open terminal

         make

 1. Run directly in the terminal by typing the following:

         #./main [algo] [runs] [iter] [bits] [filename]
         ./main es 1 20000 100 ""

-2. Or if you want to run multiple times, just by opening the search.sh and add whatever you want to run.
+2. Or if you want to run multiple times, just by opening the "search.sh" and add whatever you want and run by typing

+        ./search.sh
+in the terminal.

 # Customize